-If the result patient resource is not provided (only the identifier/reference to select it), then the values provided in the request parameters (source-patient.identifier and all source-patient-identifiers) will be copied into the target resource and marked as old.
-(Review if the marking of old still makes sense here for ALL provided identifiers that get copied across when the result patient isn't there)
+If the result patient is not provided, then the values provided in the request parameters (source-patient.identifier and all source-patient-identifiers) will be copied into the target resource and marked as old.

 The server may also migrate other identifiers (and properties) at its discretion, and choose to mark these as old or not.

 Note: If an identifier value is masked, then the server will migrate the identifier value correctly, regardless of the masking.

 The merge data processing SHALL update all references that refer to the source patient to reference the target patient.

 While updating resources that reference the source patient, ensure that the target patient link value isn't also accidentally updated. (don't make it point at itself)